 She passed those abilities on to her son, who started rhyming as a baby.
 During her life she worked as a washerwoman to support her family.
-Among her customers were the family of Orville and Wilbur Wright.
+Among her customers: the family of Orville and Wilbur Wright.

 Daughter of a Civil War veteran, began teaching in the Dayton school system in 1878

 Troy helped found the Women’s Christian Association which later became the YWCA.
-She bought a house in 1909 on Fifth Street used for west side YWCA activities that is now listed on the National Register of Historic Places.
+She bought a house in 1909 on Fifth Street, and it was used for YWCA activities.
+It is now listed on the National Register of Historic Places.

-She was co-founder and treasurer of the Dayton branch of the NAACP located at Zion Baptist Church and organized the first vested choir and played the organ at St. Margaret’s Episcopal Church in Dayton.
+She was co-founder and treasurer of the Dayton branch of the NAACP and organized the first vested choir and played the organ at St. Margaret’s Episcopal Church in Dayton.

 Troy died in 1941.
 Louise Troy Elementary School opened in 1957 on Richley Avenue for students in kindergarten through third grade.
-Today the new Louise Troy PK-8 School, built in 2006, serves pre-kindergarten through eighth grade.
+Today the new Louise Troy Elementary School, built in 2006 on Miami Chapel Road, serves pre-kindergarten through 6th grade.

 Founder of the Dayton Contemporary Dance Company (DCDC) who devoted her life to dance education and performance.

-As a young woman, she was known as an accomplished dancer and studied with dance greats Martha Graham, Jose Limon, George Balanchine and James Truitte.
+As a young woman, Jeraldyne Blunden was known as an accomplished dancer who studied with dance greats Martha Graham, Jose Limon, George Balanchine and James Truitte.

 At 19, Blunden became director of the Linden Community Center, which evolved into Jeraldyne’s School of Dance.
 There she devoted her talent to teaching dance to young people in the community.